Tuesday- Week 1

 The imagery of Adam and Eve, the Serpent and the Fall of Man have been popular subjects of Western art, especially during the Gothic and Renaissance period.
 These depictions have left an indelible mark on the Western mindset, many of which are not biblical or even true.
 Some examples follow:

 In Western art, why aren't Adam and Eve depicted as Middle Eastern?
-The garden was located between the Tigris and Euphrates.
-(Genesis 2:8-14).
+The garden was located between the Tigris and Euphrates (Genesis 2:8-14), so Western art depictions promote a false narrative that negatively affects the church even to this day.

 Close In Prayer

-Pray that you would not be deceived by Satan's subtle lies.
+Pray that you would not be deceived by Satan's subtle lies and false narratives.
 Pray for the Lord to open your eyes and your heart to do His will.
-Pray that you would have wisdom to know the difference between His will and your own (James 1:5).
-And pray that you would have the courage to act upon it.
+Pray that you would: have wisdom to know the difference between His will and your own (James 1:5); the humility to honestly reflect upon what you believe and why; and the integrity and courage to change.

 Make A Joyful Sound!